waynesutton/better-todo/files.md

   - Checkbox for completion (auto-archives when checked)
   - Three-dot menu for pinning, moving to tomorrow, previous/next day, or deleting
   - Pin/unpin option (only for active, non-completed todos)
+  - Keyboard shortcut "p" to pin/unpin when hovered
   - Blue border (#56B5DB) around pinned todos on original page (not on pinned view)
   - Portal-rendered menu (prevents clipping in archive section)
   - Unarchive option for unchecked archived todos